If you've had a vaginal birth, you'll know that the stitches you might need after birth can be uncomfortable and sometimes painful.

 Keep the area clean

-First and foremost, Lesley recommends keeping the area where you’ve had stitches very clean by bathing or showering at least twice a day, as this will minimize the risk of infection.
-It’s best to use plain warm water or specialist Epsom Salts.
-My Expert Midwife bath Soak for Bits contains premium Epsom Salts as well as tee tree, bergamot and calendula essential oils to provide instant pain relief, and arnica to soothe muscle aches and reduce swelling or postnatal perineal discomfort.
+First and foremost, Lesley recommends keeping the area where you’ve had stitches very clean by bathing or showering at least twice a day, as this will minimise the risk of infection.
+It's best to use plain warm water or specialist Epsom Salts.
+My Expert Midwife bath Soak for Bits (opens in new tab) contains premium Epsom Salts as well as tee tree, bergamot and calendula essential oils to provide instant pain relief, and arnica to soothe muscle aches and reduce swelling or postnatal perineal discomfort.
 After your bath, carefully pat your stitches dry and avoid rubbing with a towel.
 Your midwife or GP will be able to advise further on this.

 Use soothing products